google/flatbuffers/docs/source/Compiler.md

     vector of bytes in JSON, which is unsafe unless checked by a verifier afterwards.

+-   `--python-no-type-prefix-suffix` : Skip emission of Python functions that are prefixed with typenames

+-   `--python-typing` : Generate Python type annotations

 NOTE: short-form options for generators are deprecated, use the long form whenever possible.